Are you a thrill-ride seeking Disney fan looking for information on the coaster options for your next trip?

 - Early Theme Park Entry?
 Yes

-- Best time(s) to ride with the lowest waits: Early Theme Park Entry, first 2 or last 2 hours of the day (standby line), anytime with the Single Rider Line, anytime with G+, or anytime with ILL (when available)
+- Best time(s) to ride with the lowest waits: Early Theme Park Entry, first 2 or last 2 hours of the day (standby line), anytime with the Single Rider Line, anytime with Lightning Lane Multi Pass

 Everything about this attraction screams THRILL.